In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Scoring Calculation Method

-- Individual Item Score = Score × Necessity Weighting
+- Single Item Score = Score × Necessity Weighting

-- Total Score = ∑ All Individual Weighted Scores
+- Total Score = ∑ All weighted single item scores

 - Full Score = ∑(10 × Necessity Weighting)